 - 3.1 Certification: The process by which a person is tested with regard to knowledge, skill and ability and deemed competent to reliably practice the discipline for which they have been certified. - 3.2 FCMB is the acronym for the Forensic Certification Management Board which oversees and manages the certification program of the International Association for Identification. - 3.3 Certification Board is the body of subject matter experts in a particular discipline charged with developing the requirements and process for certification.
 The certification board is also responsible for the grading/evaluation of test results and arriving at a determination of whether to certify or not. - 3.4 Proctor is the person responsible for the security of testing materials at the time the test is administered (Invigilator).
 They are also responsible for insuring that the test taker is in fact the applicant who applied for certification; enforcing the time allowance for the test; assuring that the applicant is not using or receiving any inappropriate assistance; informing the applicant on how to proceed with and complete the test; securing and returning test materials to the certification board at the end of the testing period.
-The proctor does not participate in the grading or evaluation of the test. - 3.5 Suspension of certification is a determination by a certification board that a certified person has made a technical error or otherwise violated a provision of their certification.
-The suspension will remain in effect until a course of appropriate corrective action, as determined by the certification board, is achieved. - 3.6 Revocation of certification is a determination by a certification board that a certified person has committed an offense in violation of the Code of Ethics and Professional Conduct to the extent that no remediation is possible.
+The proctor does not participate in the grading or evaluation of the test.
+The proctor of the exam cannot be an immediate supervisor, co-worker, or a person that might otherwise have a vested interest in the success of the candidate.

-- 3.7 eCert is the electronic system by which the FCMB and its certification boards receive applications for certification, review applications and maintains the records of the certification program. - 3.8 Certificate is the official document issued by the appropriate certification board to the applicant who successfully meets all the requirements for certification.
+- 3.5 Suspension of certification is a determination by a certification board that a certified person has made a technical error or otherwise violated a provision of their certification.
+The suspension will remain in effect until a course of appropriate corrective action, as determined by the certification board, is achieved. - 3.6 Revocation of certification is a determination by a certification board that a certified person has committed an offense in violation of the Code of Ethics and Professional Conduct to the extent that no remediation is possible. - 3.7 eCert is the electronic system by which the FCMB and its certification boards receive applications for certification, review applications and maintains the records of the certification program. - 3.8 Certificate is the official document issued by the appropriate certification board to the applicant who successfully meets all the requirements for certification.
 Each certificate bears the name of the applicant, discipline of certification, a unique numerical identifier, an expiration date, the embossed seal of the IAI and is signed by the chair and secretary of the appropriate certification board. - 3.9 Director is the official, appointed by the IAI Board of Directors, to manage the affairs of the FCMB.
 The Director acts as chair of the FCMB and is responsible for running any and all meetings of the FCMB.
 The job description of the Director-FCMB is available in Appendix I. - 3.10 Censure is a reprimand for errant conduct which does not jeopardize certification status. - 3.11 Preparation Course is a course of instruction directly related to the taking of a certification test.
 It does not include courses which provide foundational knowledge or skill development required to pass the test.
 Preparation courses generally focus on the type of questions or practical challenges an applicant may face on a test.